1. Lift one foot & you have to trust something else to hold you.

 & after you've watched the videos anyone can watch, of the north tower & the flashes from the floors far below the plane & the cutter charges pop pop popping on the undoctored sound track.

-& after you've heard the warporn swoon in George Bush's voice describing "The first war of the 21st century."
+& after you've heard the warporn swoon in the voice of George Bush II announcing "The first war of the 21st century."

 103b.
 From Harold Pinter's Nobel speech: "The crimes of the United States have been systematic, constant, vicious, remorseless, but very few people have actually talked about them.
 You have to hand it to America.
 It has exercised a quite clinical manipulation of power worldwide while masquerading as a force for universal good.
 It's a brilliant, even witty, highly successful act of hypnosis."